Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene

 Before moving on, let us stress that within the Gaussian approximation, a useful relation can be derived connecting the generalized susceptibility Eq.\,(\ref{eq:spin_susceptibility-1}) and the renormalized vertex:

 where $\alpha\equiv(2\pi\tau N_{0})^{-1}$ and we have used Eq.\,(\ref{eq:BSvertex}).
-The above equation states the spin response is related \emph{solely} to the associated component of the renormalized vertex $\tilde{\gamma}_{\alpha\beta0i}$.
+The above equation states the spin response can be \emph{solely} obtained from the associated component of the renormalized vertex $\tilde{\gamma}_{\alpha\beta0i}$.
 A similar relation holds for other response functions.
 For example the AC longitudinal (Drude) conductivity is written as

 Therefore Eq.\,(\ref{eq:ObservablesToVertex}) and similar relations allow to identify the components of a renormalized vertex with the associated observables, and will turn useful in the following.

 Let us now determine the allowed couplings to $S_{x,y,z}$ by exploring symmetry.
 The model of Eq.\,(\ref{eq:Hamiltonian}) is invariant under the group $C_{\infty v}$, which is an emergent symmetry of the continuum (long-wavelength) theory.
 As rotations in the continuum do not describe the sublattice symmetry $A\leftrightarrow B$ of the graphene system, a representation $U$ for the relevant set of discrete operations has to be considered.
 Relevant to us are $C_{2}$, the rotation of $\pi$ around the $\hat{z}$-axis exchanging sublattice (and valleys), and $R_{x}$, the reflection over the $\hat{x}$-axis.
 We have